Saposcat/ai-case-study/README.md

 ## Overview and Origin <a name="overview-and-origin"></a>

+* Name of company
-* Name of company: Nationwide Children's Hospital; affiliated with Ohio State University College of Medicine (Wikipedia.org)
+  * Nationwide Children's Hospital; affiliated with Ohio State University College of Medicine (Wikipedia.org)

 * When was the company incorporated?